Msam1997/Tableau-projects/README.md

 # Tableau-projects
-Projects made and created for the Data Science on Ramp course .
+Projects made and replicated for the Data Science on Ramp course.